There are several reasons why you need creativity in your life, especially as you age (five big reasons, in fact).

 If you do, you’ll find that you’re opening your mind to new ideas, experiences, thoughts and, hence, booming creativity.

 The key to nurturing your creativity over the long-term is to brainstorm and dream up a healthy long list of creative ideas and projects.

 Not only will you have a new source of creativity when your current creative project is complete, but the mere act of daydreaming does wonders for your creativity.

-In fact, a study published in 2017 in Neuropsychologia found significant positive correlations between daydreaming and creativity (and intelligence).
+In fact, a study published in 2017 in Neuropsychologia found significant positive correlations between daydreaming and creativity for adults (and intelligence).

 What’s more, previous research from UC Santa Barbara revealed that daydreaming helps you come up with creative solutions and boosts creative problem-solving skills.